nginxinc/f5-ai-gateway-sdk-py/README.md

 # F5 AI Gateway Processor SDK

+## Following [F5's acquisition of CalypsoAI](https://www.f5.com/company/blog/what-are-ai-guardrails), this SDK has reached its End of Life.
+F5 customers should speak to their account manager about our [AI Guardrails](https://www.f5.com/products/ai-guardrails) and [AI Red Team products](https://www.f5.com/products/ai-red-team).

 This project is a Python SDK for the F5 AI Gateway Processors specification.
 It is designed to be used as a base for building a [Starlette](https://www.starlette.io/) application that implements Python based Processors for the AI Gateway.